-Wicked witches are just powerful women with great shoes and if you don’t believe me, let’s diagnose that most famous of wicked witches, the one from the West.
+Wicked witches are just powerful women with great shoes.
+If you don’t believe me, let’s diagnose that most famous of wicked witches, the one from the West.
 West Hollywood, that is, Ms. Wicked Von West.
 Considering how the rest of the country demonizes Hollywood and its inhabitants, is it any surprise she’s from there?

 The “Good” Witch of the North, my foot.
 When it’s cold, no one feels much like getting into trouble.
 Have you ever seen riots and protests during a rain or snowstorm?
 Nah.